 Progressive Business Publications

-iPRAXIS is another organization that makes a huge difference in C-W students’ educational experience.
-The 2013-2014 school year will be the third year that our 6th-8th graders worked with science volunteers from iPRAXIS for 12 weeks as they prepared their science fair projects.
-Our students worked side by side with scientists from several different scientific backgrounds, which prepare them for the C-W science fair and for the George Washington Carver Science Fair.
+iPRAXIS is another organization that makes a huge difference in CW students’ educational experience—our 6th-8th graders work with science volunteers from iPRAXIS on their science fair projects.
+Our students worked side by side with scientists from several different scientific backgrounds, which prepare them for the CW science fair and for the George Washington Carver Science Fair.
 The scientists also shared their professional experiences with our students.
 Hopefully, many of our students will follow in their footsteps! iPRAXIS’ mission is to open the doors of science & discovery through innovative educational programming.
 This program works to connect resources and allow more opportunities in scientific enterprise.
-Last year 7th & 8th graders were the guests of iPRAXIS at this year’s Naval STEM weekend at the United States Naval Academy in Annapolis, Maryland.

 Schuylkill River Restoration Fund &